v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-azure.md

 1. Open a browser and sign in to your organization’s Azure portal.

 2. Under **Azure services**, select **Storage accounts**.

-3. Under **Storage accounts** at the top left, select **Create** to create a new storage account.
+3. Under **Storage accounts** at the top left, select **Create** to set up a new storage account.

 4. Under **Project details**, use the default settings.

 5. Under **Instance details**, enter a storage account name and select your region.
 For Primary service, Use Gen 2 Storage account that supports hierarchical namespace.
 [Learn more about how to create an Azure storage account](/azure/storage/common/storage-account-create).

 6. For Performance and Redundancy, you can use the default settings unless you need to make changes.

 7. At the bottom, select **Next** to go to Advanced section.

 8. On the Advanced page, make sure that "Require secure transfer for REST API operations" and "Enable storage account key access" are both selected.
 For "Minimum TLS version," select at least **Version 1.2**.

 9. For all other Advanced settings, you can use the default settings unless you need to make changes.

 10. At the bottom, select **Next: Networking**.

 11. Under **Network connectivity**, select **Enable public access from all networks**.